 The Husqvarna 435e II is crafted with advanced and innovative technology, which provides optimum performance.
 This chainsaw is designed with an advanced X-Torq engine, allowing reduced fuel consumption to extend the chainsaw’s usage due.

 Another impressive feature of this engine is the smart start technology that allows easy start.
-It has advanced air injection technology preventing dust particles to increase the chainsaw’s performance, so you get accurate and clean cuts.
+And with the advanced air injection technology keeping out dust particles, every cut was clean and accurate.

 6. Hitachi CS33EB16 16-Inch Chain Saw

-The Hitachi CS33EB16 16-Inch Chainsaw is another gas-powered chainsaw that should not be overlooked.
+The Hitachi CS33EB16 16-Inch Chainsaw was a pleasant surprise in the gas-powered chainsaw category.
 It’s the lightest brand, only weighing 11 lbs, and has an anti-vibration system, making it the most comfortable and lightweight chainsaw, suitable for women and beginners.

 7. Remington RM1645 Chainsaw